Aren’t opinions about an individual’s ability to perform sustained work activities rather subjective?

 - what the patient is still able to do despite his or her impairments;

 - the patient’s physical or mental limitations.

 Determining what work an individual can still perform requires professional judgment.
 First, a doctor must evaluate whether the patient’s symptoms can be reasonably attributed to a medical diagnosis.
 Second, a doctor must determine whether a patient’s claimed limitations are evidently consistent with the medical signs and findings.
-Tennessee disability lawyer Ron Kilgore is available to describe these procedures in greater detail to you.
+Our Tennessee disability lawyers are available to describe these procedures in greater detail to you.

 In deciding if claimed limitations are reasonable for a particular patient, does the Social Security Administration use an average person standard?